Mikkomario/Utopia-Scala/README.md

         - Please note that the current implementation of JSON parser prioritizes accessibility over performance and is not most efficient at this time.
 You may wish to use another parser for very large json files where performance becomes an issue.
+            - There is a much more efficient implementation of json reading in BunnyMunch module (JsonBunny).
+            It offers the same benefits as JSONReader, just more efficiently.
+The difference is that JsonBunny leverages Jawn json parser while JSONReader is completely independent.

     Various data structures
         - Tree and Graph supports